crosscloudci/cross-cloud/oci/README.md

 * When you are done you should have All the information you need to move to the next step.

 ## Getting Stared
-Running the Cross-Cloud tests with vSphere is separated into three phases:
+Running the Cross-Cloud tests with OCI is separated into three phases:

 * [Configure](#configure)
 * [Deploy](#deploy)